Agribusiness Lobby Fights Against Clean Water

 - Over the past decade, ten large agribusiness interests gave $35 million to congressional candidates – led by the American Farm Bureau, which gave $16 million.

-Additionally, agribusiness interests gave more than $120 million to state-level candidates, party committees and ballot measures.
+- Agribusiness interests gave more than $120 million to state-level candidates, party committees and ballot measures, including $250,000 in campaign contributions to Governor Terry Branstad in the last election.